JosephLai241/The-Struggle/README.md

 ```

 Jobs matching your query parameters will be displayed in a table.
 Once a job is selected, the link will be opened in your default browser or document viewer based on the file type.

+# Conclusion

+I wish you the best of luck with finding a job.
+We all know how rough it is out there.
+I hope this little CLI tool helps you track your applications during the struggle and that you won't have to use this for too long until you find your next opportunity 🤞🏻.

 [projectdirs documentation]: https://docs.rs/directories/6.0.0/directories/struct.ProjectDirs.html#method.data_dir
 [releases]: https://github.com/JosephLai241/fetters/releases